northy/anki-nihongo-companion/docs/index.md

 ### Add example sentences

 First, open the browser and select the cards that you want to add the example sentences on.
-Then, on the toolbar, click "Nihongo Companion > Add example sentences to selected..."
+Then, on the toolbar, click "Nihongo Companion > Add example sentences to selected...", and a new window + card previewer should open.

-Then, on the window, select the searching field from your note and click search.
+On the window, select the searching field from your note.
+Some dictionaries require searches to confirm words before fetching examples, so if needed, click search and select the desired word.

 **NOTE:** On NihongoMaster, searches usually work better with kana-only searches.

 ![Confirm Word](images/confirm_word.png)

-Then, select the desired word and click Confirm.

-If any example sentences are found, you can select them.
+After clicking confirm, if any example sentences are found, you can select them.

 ![Confirm Exemple](images/confirm_example.png)

-Upon clicking "Confirm", the selected field will get filled with the selected examples.
+Upon clicking "Confirm", the selected output field will get filled with the selected examples.

 **IMPORTANT**: As of yet, undo operations are not supported, so make sure to select the correct output field.